stitchdata/docs/_troubleshooting/data-discrepancies/data-discrepancy-troubleshooting-guide.md

 ## Queries

-Before reporting a data discrepancy to Stitch support, we recommend that you double-check how you're querying the data.
+Before reporting a data discrepancy to Support, we recommend that you double-check how you're querying the data.

 <div class="panel-group" id="accordion">
     <div class="panel panel-default">